advanCFD/libROUNDSchemes/README.md

    reconstruct(rho) ROUNDAplus;
 }
 ```
-* For irregular meshes, adding a limiter to the gradient scheme is required to suppress numerical oscillations:
+* When the mesh is irregular, adding a limiter to the gradient scheme is required to suppress numerical oscillations:

 ```
 gradSchemes